jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (c) that screening is carried out in accordance with normal trade practice before the maker, owner, or distributor applies for the issue of a label in respect of the film.

 ### 8 Films exempt from labelling requirements
-(1) Subject to subsections (2) and (3), section 6 does not apply in respect of any of the following films:
+(1) Subject to subsections (2) and (3), sections 6 and 46C do not apply in respect of any of the following films:
   (a) any film owned, produced, or sponsored by, and relating to the policy, functions, or operations of,—
     (i) any government department named in Part 1 of Schedule 1 of the Ombudsmen Act 1975:
     (ii) any organisation named in Part 2 of Schedule 1 of the Ombudsmen Act 1975 or in Schedule 1 of the Official Information Act 1982: